awsdocs/aws-go-developer-guide/doc_source/iam-example-managing-users.rst

 This Go example shows you how to create, update, view, and delete |IAM| users.
-You can download complete versions of these example files from the :doc-examples-go:`aws-doc-sdk-examples <s3>` repository on GitHub.
+You can download complete versions of these example files from the :doc-examples-go:`aws-doc-sdk-examples <iam>` repository on GitHub.

 .. _iam-users-scenario: